Updated 05-June-2026 β’ Expert Insights β’ 18 min read

 WebAssembly Integration

-WebAssembly (WASM) can significantly improve performance for computationally intensive tasks:
+WebAssembly (WASM) can significantly improve performance for computationally intensive tasks, which helps maintain good INP scores:

 // Load WebAssembly module for heavy computations